karmasakshi/jet/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an improvement to the project
+about: Suggest a new feature
 title: 'feat: '
 labels: enhancement
 assignees: ''
 ---

-## Problem
+## Description

-A clear and concise description of the problem.
+Provide a clear and concise description of the feature.

-## Proposal
+## Proposed Solution

-A clear and concise description of the solution.
+Provide a clear and concise description of the proposed solution.

-## Alternatives
+## Alternative Solutions

-A clear and concise description of the alternative solutions you've considered.
+Provide a clear and concise description of any alternative solutions you've considered.

 ## Additional Context

-Add any other context or screenshots.
+Add any other context or screenshots here.